SimplyYat/Wingboard/README.md

  Power Switch | SMD | TBD | 1 | Manual install
  JST PH 2.0mm 2-Pin Connector for Battery | SMD | [AliExpress (Horizontal ones)](https://www.aliexpress.com/item/1005005716487667.html?spm=a2g0o.productlist.main.5.67c455a9adJlS7&algo_pvid=41dd92c8-d88c-4ea2-bfcc-14092ce2489a&algo_exp_id=41dd92c8-d88c-4ea2-bfcc-14092ce2489a-2&pdp_npi=4%40dis%21AUD%214.11%213.21%21%21%212.51%211.96%21%402103247017365042545152094e1659%2112000034101497981%21sea%21AU%214011953287%21X&curPageLogUid=cfPpyCUyls7w&utparam-url=scene%3Asearch%7Cquery_from%3A) | 1 | [C7527581](https://jlcpcb.com/partdetail/Lian_XinTechnology-XDWF_092002P/C7527581)

+## How to build
+1. Order the PCB from the `pcb/production` folder through your preferred PCB fabrication service like JLCPCB, PCBWay, etc.
+2. If you're ordering through JLCPCB, you can optionally use their SMT Assembly service to solder some components for you, the LCSC parts number are already added to the PCB, use the `pcb/production/bom.csv` and `pcb/production/positions.csv` as the BOM and Pick and Place files, respectively.
+Currently, the PCB includes LCSC part numbers for the bottom side only, for these parts (check the LCSC column above for links):
+   1. 1N4148W SMD Diodes
+   2. Kailh Low Profile Hot Swap Switches (they didn't have these in stock, so I couldn't order them, but they're there for when they have stock)
+   3. Side Push Reset Switch (EVQPUC02K)
+   4. JST PH 2.0mm 2-Pin Connector for Battery
+   5. SMD Slider Power Switch
+3. Source the rest of the components from your preferred suppliers and get to Soldering.
+4. I'm still working on building a top case for this keyboard, so stay tuned for updates.

 ## Pending Items
 1. [ ] Add top case with cutouts for: